How LGBT owners boost chances to win big business contracts

 Helen Russell and Brooke McDonnell were able to get their Equator Coffee products into coffee bars at big tech companies in the San Francisco area once they were certified.

 "Certification matters.
 It just does.
-It's one more that thing that gets you in front of another group," Russell says.
-She finds that large companies that make diversity and inclusion a priority want to buy from LGBT suppliers; when she mentions that San Rafael, California-based Equator is LGBT-owned, it catches purchasing executives' attention.
+It's one more thing that gets you in front of another group," Russell said.
+She finds that large companies that make diversity and inclusion a priority want to buy from LGBT suppliers; when she mentions that San Rafael, Calif.-based Equator is LGBT-owned, it catches purchasing executives' attention.

 Equator has gotten contracts after attending NGLCC events that include networking opportunities with big companies and also LGBT-owned firms.
 She also finds that certification helps win coffee-drinking customers.

-Certification also helps convince big companies that the small, LGBT-owned business seeking a contract is worth hiring, says Jackie Richter, co-owner of Heels & Hardhats, a contracting company based in Byron, Illinois, that does projects including roadwork and land clearing.
+Certification also helps convince big companies that the small LGBT-owned business seeking a contract is worth hiring, said Jackie Richter, co-owner of Heels & Hardhats, a contracting company based in Byron, Ill., that does projects including roadwork and land clearing.

-"We've broken down these walls of doubt in our industry," Richter says.
+"We've broken down these walls of doubt in our industry," Richter said.
 "We have won their confidence and just because I'm the token tranny out there doesn't mean we can't do good work."

 Richter and her partner, Cyndi, have been sought out by Fortune 500 corporations.
 When she spoke at an NGLCC-sponsored event, supplier diversity executives approached her afterward.